 4. Learn the 'shapes' of alarm

-The sounds birds make reveals quite a bit, but the ways in which they move while vocalizing also reveal a good deal about what has the birds interested, alarmed or otherwise riled up.
+The sounds birds make reveal quite a bit, but the ways in which they move while vocalizing also reveal a good deal about what has the birds interested, alarmed or otherwise riled up.

 An alarmed bird's behavior takes on a certain "shape" depending on what the threat might be — whether it's coming from above or below, the type of predator and the type of urgency.
 Like the five vocalizations, Young outlined 12 shapes that bird alarms take when you're watching them in the field.